Communications and Marketing

 3. Design.
 Now that you’ve decided to create a Facebook Page or Group, you will need to design the profile.
 There are several steps to complete, like deciding your account’s name, picture, and information.

 -Choose a Name.
 Use Lake Forest College’s name on sites that represent an official College program or entity.
 Instead of simply calling your Facebook Page “Center for Chicago Programs” use “Lake Forest College Center for Chicago Programs.”

 -Fill in the blanks.
 Facebook Pages ask for more information than Groups, but there are still lots of boxes that need to be addressed.
 Use the information from the Lake Forest College website.
-Keep descriptions consistent.
+Keep descriptions short and consistent.

 4. Post.
 Take ownership of your Facebook account just as you would a personal account.

 -Post insightful updates to your wall at least 3-4 times a week, but no more than twice a day.
 Quality is better than quantity.

 -Use dynamic posts.
 Take advantage of the many applications on Facebook and post pictures, videos, and links whenever appropriate.

 -Keep your messages clean and professional.
 Use an active voice to post constructive comments.

 5. Monitor.
 Be responsible for your Facebook account.
 Keep an eye on the content.

 -Make sure that all posts and comments are respectful and appropriate.
 Delete those that aren’t up to the College’s standards.